As the world grapples with the major outbreak of the novel coronavirus, we revisit the movie Contagion. How did they cope with the pandemic?

 What’s not accurate?

-In the case of such an extreme outbreak as the one depicted in the film, far more people would be deployed by the CDC.
+In the case of such an extreme outbreak, like the one depicted in the film, far more people would be deployed by the CDC.
 After all, they need to act as quickly as possible and everyone must have a backup.

 In practice, throughout the movie, there is not a single moment when either of the two epidemiologists, Erin Mears and Leonora Orantes, find themselves working with pipettes or wearing lab coats.
 It’s simply not their job.
 They are not meant to research the pathogen, but rather, understand who infected whom and how to stop the spread of the disease.